ploomber/jupysql/doc/quick-start.md

 ## Definition of Jupyter Magic

 Magics are specific to and provided by the IPython kernel.
-Some common usage of magic functions are: running external code files, timing code execution,
+Some common usage of magic functions are: running external code files, timing code execution, and loading IPython Extensions.

 ```{code-cell} ipython3
 # Suppose execute.py is a python code file